mindscan-de/FuriousIron-HFB/README.md

 ## Document IDs

-In this proof-of-concept we are looking whether a certain document ID is contained in a set of documentIDs using a HFB-FilterBank.
-The important point is, that the documentID is a result of a collision resistant hash function (CRHF).
-The document ID of this hash function can either be obtained by hashing the content or by hashing the origin of this document.
+In a proof-of-concept we are looking whether a certain document ID is contained in a set of documentIDs using a HFB-FilterBank.
+The important point is, that the document ID is a result of a collision resistant hash function (CRHF).
+The document ID of this hash function can be obtained by hashing the content or by hashing the origin of this document for example.
 The hash value can now be used to address a particular document or the content of a particular document.

+## Bloom-Filters

+A bloom filter hashes a given value and uses its hash value to look up in some kind of array whether this memory location contains either a zero or a non-zero value.
+A zero value indicates that such a value was not hashed.
+A non-zero value indicates that either the searched value was hashed or a different value created a collision.
+Therefore a non-zero value means that the searched value was maybe part of the document.
+If we repeat this question with different hash functions for the same value and then do these lookups, the risk of a false positive, reduces with each different calculated hash value.